MarcinOrlowski/laravel-api-response-builder/README.md

 ## Handling Exceptions API way ##

-Properly designed API shall never hit consumer with HTML nor anything like that.
-While in regular use this is quite easy to achieve, unexpected problems like uncaught exception or even enabled maintenance mode can confuse many APIs world wide.
-Do not be one of them and take care of that too.
+Properly designed REST API should never hit consumer with anything but JSON.
+While it looks like easy task, there's always chance for unexpected issue to occur.
+So we need to expect unexpected and be prepared when it hit the fan.
+This means not only things like uncaught exception but also Laravel's maintenance mode can pollute returned API responses which is unfortunately pretty common among badly written APIs.
+Do not be one of them, and take care of that in advance with couple of easy steps.
 With Laravel this can be achieved with custom Exception Handler and ResponseBuilder comes with ready-to-use Handler as well.
 See [EXCEPTION_HANDLER.md](EXCEPTION_HANDLER.md) for easy setup information.

 ## Manipulating Response Object ##